IBM/watson-calorie-counter/README.md

 $ cordova run android
 ```

 However, a Docker container does not have access to your host's USB devices, unless you explicitly allow them to be passed through.
 You can expose your device to the Docker container, and allow Cordova to do the transfer for you.
 To accomplish that, you'll need to know which USB device to pass through.
-Discover your USB devices with `lsusb`.
+Discover your USB devices on a Linux machine with `lsusb`.

 For example, in this case, I know that my Android device is `Bus 001, Device 002`: